naveenrajm7/naveenrajm7.github.io/_posts/2018-06-03-TechGig-2018-open-round-Christmas-gift.md

 Solution to open round problem 2 Christmas gift

 ### Problem Statement
-There are **N** houses in the city connected by excatly **N-1** roads.
-There is excatly 1 shortest path from any house to any other house.
+There are **N** houses in the city connected by exactly **N-1** roads.
+There is exactly 1 shortest path from any house to any other house.
 The houses are numbered from **1 to N-1**.
-Since Christmas is about to come so Santa has decided to hide gits in thses houses.
+Since Christmas is about to come so Santa has decided to hide gifts in these houses.
 Santa will come to city for **M** consecutive days.
 Each day he will come to house **a** first and will go till house **b** hiding a gift in each house that comes in the path.
 Can you tell the maximum number of gifts any houses has after M days.

 #### Input format.